 - Volume is also high at the 4 pm close and a few minutes prior.
 People are closing positions, or entering positions for the next day, at this time.

 - The largest price moves in the shortest amount of time tend to occur just after 930 am, and up to 45 minutes after.
-After that, the price generally calms down (relative to the opening flurry).
+After 10:15 EST, the price generally calms down (relative to the opening flurry).

 This is useful because it highlights where the action is.
-Experienced day traders know this, often opting to only trade the first hour or two of the trading day because volume and price movements tend to be highest.
+Experienced day traders know this, often opting to only trade the first hour, maybe two, of the trading day because volume and price movements tend to be highest.
 After that, price movement and volume may drop off.
 We’ll discuss this in the Time-of-Day patterns below.

 There is also another common intraday pattern we need to be aware of.